I had the honor of painting these beautiful girls for a friend of mine, Laura.

 Painted in collaboration with Elaine Love Leslie by Ruth Chase.
 The painting reflects her life story and the wisdom she has as a result of growing up in Venice, CA. This was the final painting in the West of Lincoln Project, completed in early 2017.
 Painted by Ruth Chase.

 When I started painting, I would follow a voice that would come forth from a spirit on the other side asking me to see them.
 I had no idea what I was doing, I would just paint, in time I understood that I could use channeling from nonphysical energy to guide my work.
 I remember distinctly that this spirit was eager to be seen and released.
-While I still use this method in some of my work, I am so much more aware of what is happening and far more particular of who I channel.
+While I still use this method in some of my work, I am so much more aware of what is happening and far more particular of who and what I channel.

 oil on canvas